quarkslab/qbindiff/README.md

                                     bindiff]
       -v, --verbose                 Activate debugging messages.
 Can be supplied multiple times to increase verbosity --version                     Show the version and exit.
+      --arch-primary TEXT           Force the architecture when disassembling for the primary.
+Format is 'CS_ARCH_X:CS_MODE_Ya,CS_MODE_Yb,...'
+      --arch-secondary TEXT         Force the architecture when disassembling for the secondary.
+Format is 'CS_ARCH_X:CS_MODE_Ya,CS_MODE_Yb,...'
-      --enable-cortexm              Enable the usage of the cortex-m extension when disassembling --list-features               List all the available features
+      --list-features               List all the available features
       --help-all                    Show the full help message, including all the options that affect the disassembly phase